We are regularly instructed by overseas solicitors whose clients have assets in Scotland, while domiciled overseas.

 Contact our Specialist Executry (Probate) Lawyers Glasgow, Scotland

 If you want to alter the distribution of a loved one’s estate, it is always recommended to get legal advice from a qualified solicitor.
 At Wilson & Fish, we can provide you with first-class guidance on changing a will after someone’s death and advise on the best course of action for your particular circumstance.
 Based in Glasgow, we help clients throughout Scotland including Ayrshire, Edinburgh, Aberdeen, Dundee, Paisley, East Kilbride and Stirling.
-Get in touch today by calling 0141 222 7951 or filling out our online enquiry form.
+Get in touch today by calling 0141 222 7951 or you can request a callback by filling out our online enquiry form.

 We can help with